Aymalla/temporalio-mtls/temporal-mtls.md

 - Self-signed certificates are suitable for internal (intranet) sites, and sites used in testing environments.
 - CA certificates, on the other hand, are suitable for all public-facing websites and software.

-*This sample is using a `self-signed certificate with a custom root CA` to configure TLS to secure network communication with and within Temporal cluster*
+*This sample is using a `self-signed certificate signed with a custom root CA` to configure TLS to secure network communication with and within Temporal cluster*, for production or public-facing environments a Trusted CA certificates must be used.

 ***Certificate generation tools***